Comprehensive Guide to Garage Door Spring Maintenance

 Cleaning and Lubrication

-Ensuring the ongoing smooth operation of your garage door springs relies heavily on consistent maintenance, which involves regular cleaning and lubrication.
+Ensuring the ongoing smooth operation of the door springs relies heavily on consistent maintenance, which involves regular cleaning and lubrication.
 Here’s how to effectively lube and maintain your springs:

 1. Cleaning: Clean the springs with a cloth to remove dust and debris.
 This practice prevents the accumulation of debris that may cause the spring to stiffen and generate noise.